lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-3. Loop until batch is full or done with all vehicles enqueuing vehicles ROIs from the frame.
+3. The loop runs until the input batch is full or done with all vehicles.
+The loop enqueues all vehicles ROIs from the frame.

 ```cpp
          for(; rib < totalVehicles; rib++) {